Back to Song Library

 About Were You There

-Were You There is a spiritual melody that players often want in a simple lyrical format for reflective or church-style playing.
+Were You There is a spiritual melody that players often want in a simple lyrical format for reflective practice, church-style playing, or slower devotional repertoire.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.

 The page is laid out in 6/8 with a reference tempo around 100 BPM and a key center of G. This arrangement is friendly to newer players thanks to its manageable phrase lengths and easy-to-read note flow.
 It is well suited to slow phrasing, breath support, and a more vocal style of tone.
 The melody-first layout keeps attention on finger changes, timing, and tone.